Inflow-Music-Co/flow-social-token/test/js/README.md

 # Commands to Run test Cases

 - go to test/js directory and run "npm i" command
-- Start Local Emulator(flow init and flow start)
+- Start Local Emulator(flow init and flow emulator)
 - To check all the details run "npm test" command